terence404/project-musebot/README.md

 For free-tier usage, the application is designed to work optimally when deployed on cloud services like Google AI Studio, which has a different usage model.

+### A Note on the UI
+To achieve a polished result within a 24-hour rapid prototyping challenge, I strategically leveraged AI-powered tools for scaffolding some of the UI components, which I then customized, refined, and integrated into the Svelte/Tauri application.

 ## **Prerequisites:**
   Node.js